ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Preparation of the sequencing dataset included adapter trimming, QC filtering, file formatting, and metadata standardization before downstream analysis.”*

+   **Ontological references:**

 .. dropdown:: Preventive Actions

    Actions taken to eliminate the cause of a potential non-conformance, before it occurs.
 Preventive actions are proactive measures designed to reduce risk and improve system robustness.

    **Example usage:**
-   As a preventive action, the laboratory introduced dual sample labeling and independent verification steps to avoid potential mix-ups during DNA extraction.
+   *“As a preventive action, the laboratory introduced dual sample labeling and independent verification steps to avoid potential mix-ups during DNA extraction.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip